Shogun (Trivium album)

 Shogun (将軍, Shōgun) ' is the fourth studio album by American heavy metal band Trivium.
 The album was released worldwide on various dates between September 23, 2008, and October 1, 2008, through Roadrunner Records.
 It is their last release to feature original drummer Travis Smith.
 Work on the album is noted to have begun with producer Nick Raskulinecz in October 2007, with the band stating that they chose not to work with Jason Suecof again as they wanted to explore new ideas.

+It was cited as the band's best album by Bryan Rolli of Loudwire in 2025.

 Background

 In an interview with Metal Injection, Matt Heafy stated:

 We started demoing after Family Values, like October...
 We started writing some songs, demoing them.
 The demo quality is so good it sounds like a real album, which is awesome, so it gives us a really good basis to compare and fix shit, so we've been revising and going back in and changing shit up.
 We're doing another set of demos.
 I think we're probably going to have 30 songs to pick from and we're working with Nick Raskulinecz (who produced for Foo Fighters, Rush, Velvet Revolver, Shadows Fall and Stone Sour).

 In an interview with Revolver, Corey Beaulieu stated:

 We want to capture the best ingredients of everything we've done.
 Each song has a little bit of everything, going between something heavy and then melodic, and then back to something heavy.
 So it has a really interesting balance.
 On The Crusade, Matt did almost all singing, so this time we're bringing back some of the screaming that's on Ascendancy.